 Meditation and Prayer

 Meditation and prayer can be useful tools very helpful to manage and live well with hepatitis C or any chronic illness.
 They can reduce stress and help you maintain a healthy outlook on life.
 Meditation is simple and easy to learn.

 Moderate exercise is highly recommended for all individuals who are not in an acute or end-stage phase of hepatitis C. Exercise can help reduce stress, maintain a healthy weight, and promote overall good health and fitness.
 However, too much exercise can lead to hepatitis C flare-ups (increased symptoms).
 If this is a concern, select low impact types of exercise such as walking and swimming.
 Slowly increase your workouts until you reach the desired level.
 Always check with a healthcare provider before starting any exercise program.

-Many people with HCV feel isolated and find it difficult to cope with the effects of living with a chronic illness such as hepatitis C. A support group can offer a safe place to discuss the emotional issues surrounding hepatitis C. Furthermore, the information shared by peer members can be helpful in making important decisions about a wide variety of issues.
+Many people with HCV feel isolated and find it difficult to cope with the effects of living with a chronic illness such as hepatitis C. A in-person or web-based support group can offer a safe place to discuss the emotional issues surrounding hepatitis C. Furthermore, the information shared by peer members can be helpful in making important decisions about a wide variety of issues.
 It is highly recommended that you join a support group while undergoing HCV treatment.
 Support group information can be found on the Hepatitis C Support Project website, click here.

 The Internet contains a wealth of information, both good and bad.
 Always check the sources of the information you find.
 Look for dates and references.
 Challenge any information you believe is in error.
 Be skeptical of websites that contain misleading information.
 Remember that not all the information you find on the Internet is correct, and if something sounds too good to be true, it probably is.
 Talk to your medical provider regarding any information you are unsure of or concerned about.
 Common sense can take you a long way!
 Visit the Hepatitis C Support Project website for recommended websites.